Stonecoled5/ClassBuddy/README.md

 - Chat feature
 - Share schedue to others

 - Add discussion sections

 GUI - Ananya & Cole
+- Add in a search for the courses
 - Login Page -- Creating students
 - Profile Page -- Adding courses and orgs
 - Explore Page -- Connect with other students by going through their schedule

 Database - Dane & Praveen
+- Student
+- Courses - static
+-